Abdul Osman: Walton Casuals

 Osman joined Walton Casuals at the start of the 2021–22 season.

 Sittingbourne

 On July 7, 2022, Osman joined Sittingbourne ahead of the start of the 2022–23 season.

 Hanwell Town

 On 21 February 2023, Osman signed for Southern Football League side Hanwell Town.

+Coaching career

+After retiring from football, Osman moved into coaching.
+In June 2026, Osman was named first team coach at Combined Counties Football League Premier Division North side Northwood, working under manager Manny Williams.